 Insurance carriers that invest in open ecosystems and best-in-class components will experience improved customer satisfaction, lower costs and leapfrog the competition.

-In 2020, the insurance industry experienced several years of digital transformation in a few months.
+The insurance industry experienced several years of digital transformation in a few months.
 The days of monolithic legacy systems, built and maintained in-house for decades, are coming to an end as the market rewards dynamic carriers that leverage application programming interfaces (APIs), microservices and web services to build ecosystems that offer the right experience, to the right people, on the right platform.

 What is a digital ecosystem?